|Nutrition Facts (per serving)|

 - Don't overmix pancake batter.
 Lumps are okay.

-- Mix the batter the night before.
-Cover and refrigerate until morning.
-If necessary, add a tablespoon or two of milk to thin the cold batter.
+- If you don't have a lot of time, mix the batter the night before.
+Cover and refrigerate it until morning.
+If necessary, add a tablespoon or two of milk to thin the cold batter and then cook the pancakes normally.